-To support meta-programming, i.e., the manipulation of Curry programs in Curry, there are system modules AbstractCurry.
-Types and FlatCurry.
-Types which define datatypes for the representation of Curry programs.
-AbstractCurry.
-Types is a more direct representation of a Curry program, whereas FlatCurry.
-Types is a simplified representation where local function definitions are replaced by global definitions (i.e., lambda lifting has been performed) and pattern matching is translated into explicit case/or expressions.
-Thus, FlatCurry.
-Types can be used for more back-end oriented program manipulations (or, for writing new back ends for Curry), whereas AbstractCurry.
-Types is intended for manipulations of programs that are more oriented towards the source program.
+To support meta-programming, i.e., the manipulation of Curry programs in Curry, there are Curry packages flatcurry and abstractcurry which define datatypes for the representation of Curry programs.
+AbstractCurry.Types (package abstractcurry) is a more direct representation of a Curry program, whereas FlatCurry.Types (package flatcurry) is a simplified representation where local function definitions are replaced by global definitions (i.e., lambda lifting has been performed) and pattern matching is translated into explicit case/or expressions.
+Thus, FlatCurry.Types can be used for more back-end oriented program manipulations (or, for writing new back ends for Curry), whereas AbstractCurry.Types is intended for manipulations of programs that are more oriented towards the source program.